OWRC/interpolants/modelling/waterbudget/gw.md

 > At the ORMGP regional scale, multiple TOPMODEL reservoirs have been established to represent groundwater dynamics in greater physiographic regions, where it is assumed that material properties are functionally similar and groundwater dynamics are locally in sync.

+#### Distributed across $n$ cells

-Groundwater discharge estimates from each TOPMODEL reservoir instantaneously contributes lateral discharge to a model cells according to Darcy's law:
+Groundwater discharge estimates from each TOPMODEL reservoir instantaneously contributes lateral discharge to model grid cell $i$ according to Darcy's law:

 <!-- $$
 	q = T\tan\beta,